 Breast reduction surgery can help women feel more comfortable in their bodies, both aesthetically and physically.
 Most commonly, women undergo breast reduction surgery to decrease the size of large or overdeveloped breasts in order to ease physical discomfort caused by the weight of the breasts.
-To learn more about this procedure, we invite you to schedule an appointment for a one-on-one consultation with a skilled surgeon at one of the East Coast Advanced Plastic Surgery offices in Hoboken, Ridgewood, and Englewood.
+To learn more about this procedure, we invite you to schedule an appointment for a one-on-one consultation with a skilled surgeon at one of the East Coast Advanced Plastic Surgery offices in Hoboken, Ridgewood, and Livingston.
 Our specialization in breast procedures and the ECAPS Center for Breast Reconstruction have made us the premier practice for breast procedures in New Jersey.

 What happens during breast reduction surgery?

 There are several different techniques for breast reduction surgery.
 During your consultation, your surgeon will determine which methods will help you achieve your goals based on your body shape and breast tissue.

 Am I a good candidate for breast reduction surgery?

 You may be a good candidate for breast reduction surgery if one or more of the following are true:

 - Your breasts are fully developed and you are in good physical condition to withstand major surgery

 - You are bothered by the feeling that your breasts may be too large

 - Your physical activity is limited due to the size and weight of your breasts

 - Your breasts hang low, and/or have enlarged areolas caused by stretched skin